How much money do you have saved for an emergency situation?

 - It can take quite some time to pay off the interest before you even touch the principal

 Since we already know that RISE has higher interest rates than what most of us are used to paying for our credit cards, this should come as no surprise to reviewers who agreed to these APR terms when they became customers.
-Some experienced reviewers note that RISE interest rates are high, but not nearly as high as those you’d find by going with a payday loan.

 If we take a look at the reviews from Supermoney, we see a similar picture except a few more customers are actually in favor of using RISE’s services: